wjrm500/WordleWise-frontend/README.md

 - **Records**: browse *consecutive days X* and *lowest score in* records
 - **Chart**: visualise performance over a customisable time period with a simple bar chart

-## Running the app locally
-1. Ensure you have Node.js (v16 or higher), npm and git installed
-2. The backend server needs to be running for this app to work.
-Clone [WordleWise-backend](https://github.com/wjrm500/WordleWise-backend)
-3. Navigate to the backend repo in your terminal and run `docker compose up -d` to start the server on port 5000
-4. Clone *this* repository
-5. Install dependencies:

-    ```bash
-    npm install
-    ```
-6.
 ## Development Workflows

 This project supports two development workflows: **Frontend Development** (using a mock API) and **Full Stack Development** (using a real backend).